camaraproject/Governance/documentation/MeetingMinutes/TSC/TSC-2023-08-11-agenda-proposal.md

 ## API Backlog: Decision about five (5) new API proprosals

-JJosé A. Ordóñez Lucena asks on behalf of the working group API Backlog the TSC to decide about the following five (5) new API proposals:
+José A. Ordóñez Lucena asks on behalf of the working group API Backlog the TSC to decide about the following five (5) new API proposals:
 * Click to Dial
 * KYC Match
 * KYC Fill-in